 05. Equator’s Line

-The same name doesn't always mean the same thing.
-Even in the same country, climate and culture can vary dramatically from place to place.
-Similarly, the vast waters of our planet, whether called seas or oceans, each has its own unique character.
+The same name does not always mean the same thing.
+Even within a single country, climate and culture can vary dramatically from place to place.
+Likewise, the vast waters of our planet—whether called seas or oceans—each possess a distinct character.

-After crossing the equator, Aomi and I found ourselves sailing through waters that were completely new to us.
+After crossing the equator, Aomi and I sail through waters completely unfamiliar to us.

 pacific climate